 I had no clear goal as to why I was learning to code.
 No plan.
 Just pure interest in what it is.
 It reminded me of Lego, which was fun to play when I was a kid.
 Programming and lego have the same approach - you build something out of little blocks.
 That's what attracted me to it.

-5-6 years ago I found Pieter Levels and realized that I can build something with the code and make money from it.
-Pieter showed me the world of side projects (aka startups) and I immediately started generating project ideas and learning something more difficult than HTML.
+Then, 5-6 years ago I found Pieter Levels and realised that it is possible to build interesting projects by one person.
+You don't need money or a big team.
+So I immediately started generating product ideas and learning something more difficult than HTML.

 Then I built three or four more small products.
 It was great.
 It was fun.
 But after a couple of months, I shut them all down.
 Simply, couldn't monetize them.
 That was the moment when you start to understand the importance of distribution, custdev, PMF and other things that can help you to create products people need.

 2016-2017:Landed my first job as a Junior Software Engineer but worked as a Full Stack Developer as is often happening in small companies.
 Somewhere in late 2016 met ReactJS.

 2017:Graduated with a Computer Science degree.